-A. OBJECTION TO RELEASE OF ANY DIRECTORY INFO RMATION (COMPREHENSIVE OPT-OUT)
+A. OBJECTION TO RELEASE OF ANY DIRECTORY INFOR MATION (COMPREHENSIVE OPT-OUT)

 TO: (principal's name) (school name)

 Regarding: (student's name-please print)

-dates of attendance, grade level, participation in officially recognized a members) about my student.
-I understand this means exclusion from graduation programs, honor roll and other recognition lists, and sports and my student's name, address and phone number from the school direction. address, phone number, electronic mail address, photograph, date of birth, activities and sports, honors and awards, height and weight of athletic team m school documents that typically are made public, such as yearbooks, ctivity and theatrical programs.
-I also understand that this means exclusion of ectory, from other documents relating to school-related organizations and at my student will not be included in District videotape, motion picture, audio nteractions.
+members) about my student.
+I understand this means exclusion from ivities and sports, honors and awards, height and weight of athletic team school documents that typically are made public, such as yearbooks, vity and theatrical programs.
+I also understand that this means exclusion of tory, from other documents relating to school-related organizations and my student will not be included in District videotape, motion picture, audio

 Parent Signature Date

-B. OBJECTION TO USE OF PHOTOS AND OTHER IMAG ES IN DISTRICT PRODUCTIONS ( LIMITED OPT-OUT )
+B. OBJECTION TO USE OF PHOTOS AND OTHER IMAGES S IN DISTRICT PRODUCTIONS (LIMITED OPT-OUT)

 TO: (principal's name) (school name)

 Regarding: (student's name-please print)

-or voice in any videotape, television, motion picture, audio recording, or still roduced, used, or distributed by the District for educational or informational
+I object to the District releasing or using of my student's name, likeness, o photograph production (either print, video or web-based) that will be productor purposes.

 Parent Signature Date

-C. OBJECTION TO INCLUSION OF STUDENT IN SCHOO L ADDRESS AND TELEPHONE DIRECTORY ( LIMITED OPT-OUT )
+C. OBJECTION TO INCLUSION OF STUDENT IN SCHOOL ADDRESS AND TELEPHONE DIRECTORY (LIMITED OPT-OUT)

 TO: (principal's name) (school name)

 Regarding: (student's name-please print)

-and telephone number) to school-related organizations such as the PTA and my student will not be included in the school directory of student names,
+I object to the District releasing of directory information (name, address, ar booster clubs for school-related activities.
+I understand this means my addresses, and phone numbers. nd telephone number) to school-related organizations such as the PTA and y student will not be included in the school directory of student names,

 Parent Signature Date